wuyichen24/microservices-patterns/docs/code_orgnization_for_interservice_communication.md

 ![](diagrams/interservice_communication_event.png)

 ### Logic
+- Event is more like one service notifies one or more other services about a change.
 - Aggregate means the core entity of a specific service, like Order entity for the order service, Ticket entity for the kitchen service.
 - One aggregate has one or more events belongs to the aggregate, like TicketCreatedEvent and TicketAcceptedEvent belong to Ticket aggregate.
 - Each event channel belongs to a specific aggregate (each event channel has only one producer).